 ■ Prepare your 30-second commercial to help you in answering the question “tell me about yourself.”

 - Practice, Practice, Practice.
-Use Interview Stream and participate in a mock interview with a career consultant.
+Use Interview Stream or Big Interview and participate in a mock interview with a career consultant.

 - Dress for Success!
 Review tips for appropriate interview attire.